Charleston church shooting: Shooting

 Dot Scott, president of the local branch of the NAACP, said she had heard from victims' relatives that Roof spared one woman (Polly Sheppard), saying that she could tell other people what happened.
 He asked, "Did I shoot you?"
 She replied, "No." Then, he said, "Good, 'cause we need someone to survive, because I'm gonna shoot myself, and you'll be the only survivor."
 According to the son of one victim, who spoke to that survivor, Roof allegedly turned the gun to his own head and pulled the trigger, but discovered he was out of ammunition.
+Although that is only a rumor as Roof still had 15 rounds of ammunition by the time the shooting ended.
 He left the church, reportedly after making another "racially inflammatory statement" over the victims' bodies.
 The entire shooting lasted for approximately six minutes.

 Several hours later, a bomb threat was called into the Courtyard by Marriott hotel on Calhoun Street.
 This complicated the police investigation of the shooting, as they needed to evacuate the immediate area.

 Victims

 The mortally wounded victims, six women and three men, were all African-American members of the AME Church.
 Eight died at the scene; the ninth, Daniel Simmons, died at MUSC Medical Center.
-They were all killed by multiple gunshots fired at close range.
+They were all killed by multiple gunshots fired at close range, with 54 projectiles being recovered from the nine bodies.
 Five people survived the shooting unharmed, including Felicia Sanders, mother of slain victim Tywanza Sanders, and her five-year-old granddaughter, as well as Polly Sheppard, a Bible study member.
 Pinckney's wife and youngest daughter were inside the building during the shooting, but were in the pastor's office with the door locked.
-There was also one other person injured in the event.
+A tenth victim was initially stated to be injured in the event.
+However, no official record indicates a wounded survivor in the Bible study.
 Those killed were identified as: